atdance/triangle/README.md

 # Checks if three values can represent the side lengths of a valid triangle.
-Also determinates which kind of triangle if could be.
+Also determinates which kind of triangle it could be.

 ## INSTALLATION REQUIREMENTS
 Java JVM 8 .